CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training

-\textbf{Challenge workflow standardization and templates:} The current challenge format specification, while functional, could benefit from more rigorous standardization.
-A challenge template repository with deployment scripts, a unified configuration for continuous challenge integration, and documentation on how challenges should be designed would lower the barrier to entry for challenge authors and ensure consistency across the catalog.
+\textbf{Challenge workflow standardisation and templates:} The current challenge format specification, while functional, could benefit from more rigorous standardisation.
+A challenge template repository with deployment scripts, a single configuration for continuous challenge integration, and documentation on how challenges should be designed would lower the barrier to entry for challenge authors and ensure consistency across the catalogue.